emerick149/plsql-window-function-CYIZERE-SIBORUREMA-Elie/README2.md

 **ID:** 27492
 **N.B.:** [Click here to view each step performed from this PL/SQL Window Function for our Coffee Retail Company](https://github.com/emerick149/plsql-window-function-CYIZERE-SIBORUREMA-Elie/tree/main/word%20document)

-here you will find the word document containg each step performed  with scripts and screenshoot and  their outcome and interpretation for each step asked
+here you will find the word document containg each step performed  with scripts and screenshoot,ER Diagrams and  their outcome and interpretation for each step asked

 ---